civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 208

-Subject to section 6, the Governor in Council may make such regulations not inconsistent with this Part as may be deemed necessary for carrying out the purposes of this Part, and, without limiting the generality of the foregoing, may make regulations defining and distinguishing more particularly for the purposes of Divisions I and **II** the terms "oil" and "gas".
+Subject to section 6, the Governor in Council may make such regulations not inconsistent with this Part as may be deemed necessary for carrying out the purposes of this Part, and, without limiting the generality of the foregoing, may make regulations defining and distinguishing more particularly for the purposes of Divisions I and II the terms "oil" and "gas".

-> **Explanatory Note**:
-> Existing text of section 208:
-> *Existing Text*:
-> > Subject to section 6, the Governor in Council may make such regulations not inconsistent with this Part as may be deemed necessary for carrying out the purposes of this Part, and, without limiting the generality of the foregoing, may make regulations defining and distinguishing more particularly for the purposes of Divisions I and 11 the terms **oil** and **gas**.

 ### Section 192

 The definitions **authorization**, **declaration** and **marine installation or structure** in subsection 210.001(1) of the Act are replaced by the following:

-**authorization** means an authorization issued under paragraph 142(1)(b) **or subsection 142.011(1)**. (**autorisation**)
+**authorization** means an authorization issued under paragraph 142(1)(b) or subsection 142.011(1). (**autorisation**)

-**declaration** means a declaration referred to in subsection 143.1(1) **or (2)**. (**déclaration**)
+**declaration** means a declaration referred to in subsection 143.1(1) or (2). (**déclaration**)

 **marine installation or structure**